Tax Is Not a Four-Letter Word

 A Different Take on Taxes in Canada

-This book is about taxes in Canada: who pays what, and who gets what.
 Taxes connect us to one another, to the common good, and to the future.
-In many respects, then, this is a book about the Canada we want, about citizenship and the common good, and about the role of government.
-The contributors, leading practitioners and scholars on taxation and public policy in Canada, explore how taxes have become a political “no-go zone” and how changes in taxation are changing Canada.
-They challenge the view that “any tax is a bad tax” and provide broad directions for fairer and smarter approaches.
+This is a book about taxes: who pays what and who gets what.
+More than that, it’s about the role of government, about citizenship and our collective well-being, about the Canada we want.
+The contributors, leading Canadian practitioners and scholars, explore how taxes have become a political “no-go zone” and how changes in taxation are changing Canada.
+They challenge the view that any tax is a bad tax and provide broad directions for fairer and smarter approaches.

-This is a book that will be of interest to students of public policy and public affairs, economics, and political science and to anyone interested in challenging the conventional wisdom that ever-lower taxes and smaller government are the answers to what ails us.
+This is a book that will be of interest to anyone concerned with public policy and public affairs, economics, and political science and to anyone interested in challenging the conventional wisdom that lower taxes and smaller government are the cures to what ails us.

-Alex Himelfarb is the director of the Glendon School of Public and International Affairs and the Centre for Global Challenges at York University.
+Alex Himelfarb is the director of the Glendon School of Public and International Aff airs and the Centre for Global Challenges at York University.
 A federal public servant for twenty-eight years before his retirement in 2009, he served as Clerk of the Privy Council and Secretary to Cabinet for three prime ministers, as Canada’s Ambassador to Italy, as Deputy Minister of Canadian Heritage, and in senior positions in numerous ministries and agencies.
-He received his Ph.D. from the University of Toronto and holds several domestic and international honours, including an Honourary Doctor of Law from Memorial University.
-He has published numerous books and articles on various aspects of Canadian society.

 “How much are we willing to pay to live in a good and prosperous country?
 Do we have a tax system that is fair and efficient?
 What public goods and services do we want our governments to provide?
 If democracies exist only by the virtue of the engagement of citizens, then we need to have the courage to have a new conversation about taxation.
 Read this book.
 Get informed by experts on the politics, economics, and social dimensions of taxation.
 Tell your friends to read it.
 Then have a conversation with your member of parliament.
 The future of Canada will be better for it.”